Fairfield County Research

 Wills, Estates, Guardianships, Partition Records: Estates have always been a part of our history, with courts providing for the settlement of property after someone’s death.
 Estates in Fairfield County are settled in Probate Court.
 When minor children are involved, a guardianship case might have also been created.

 Churches: Religion was an important part of our ancestors lives.
 Church records might aid in finding that birth or death before 1867.
 A minister might have been given on a marriage record.
 Finding that minister’s church could aid in placing your ancestor in a location.
 There were many early churches in the townships of Fairfield County.
 Here is a list, by surname, of ministers registered in Fairfield County 1837-1880.
-The Chapter has 20 publications of abstracted church records.

 Military: Every generation have experienced some conflict.
 Many of Fairfield County’s early settlers were Revolutionary War veterans.
 We are providing the following lists for your use.